jimoh-sodiq/VuePatterns/docs/guide/components.md

 The components page will contain a comprehensive list of Vue components.
 The components will be categorized by their functionality / category, and each component will have a detailed description.
 The page will also include examples of how to use the components and if possible demo within this reference.
 This page will be a valuable resource for anyone who wants to learn more about Vue components and build up on existing patterns for new components they will be building.

 ::: info
-If a components has different methods of implementation existing on the reference, subsequent methods will be explained in detail below the previous method.
+If a components have different methods of implementation existing on the reference, subsequent methods will be explained in detail below the previous method.
 :::

 ## Every Example / Pattern covered will try to include the following: